KartikChinda/flareway/steps.md

         <!-- create the prisma schema then, idhar posts ka schema chahiye, so create that schema by keeping names same -->

         npm install @prisma/client

+        npx prisma generate
         ```

+        2. Adding in the API route where this needs to be sent.
+Checking it up on prisma studio by running npx prisma studio.

+3. Creating the API route, and then the frontend for displaying our students.